swiftlang/swift-evolution/proposals/0382-expression-macros.md

 It is intended that `MacroExpansionContext` will grow over time to include more information about the build environment in which the macro is being expanded.
 For example, information about the target platform (such as OS, architecture, and deployment version) and any compile-time definitions passed via `-D`, should be included as part of the context.

-The `diagnose` method allows a macro implementation to provide diagnostics that as part of macro expansion.
+The `diagnose` method allows a macro implementation to provide diagnostics as part of macro expansion.
 The [`Diagnostic`](https://github.com/apple/swift-syntax/blob/main/Sources/SwiftDiagnostics/Diagnostic.swift) type used in the parameter is part of the swift-syntax library, and its form is likely to change over time, but it is able to express the different kinds of diagnostics a compiler or other tool might produce, such as warnings and errors, along with range highlights, Fix-Its, and attached notes to provide more clarity.
 A macro definition can introduce diagnostics if, for example, the macro argument successfully type-checked but used some Swift syntax that the macro implementation does not understand.
 The diagnostics will be presented by whatever tool is expanding the macro, such as the compiler.
 A macro that emits diagnostics is still expected to produce an expansion result unless it also throws an error, in which case both emitted diagnostics and the error will be reported.

 The `location` operation allows one to determine source location information for a syntax node.
 The resulting source location contains the file, line, and column for the corresponding syntax node.
 The `position` and `filePathMode` can be used to customize the resulting output, e.g., which part of the syntax node to point at and how to render the file name.